 Relevant Sections Consistency Assessment Standard 2.
 Pursuant to the Programmatic Agreement between the USDA Forest Service, Pacific Southwest Region (Region 5); California State Historic Preservation Officer; Nevada State Historic Preservation Officer; and the Advisory Council, all cultural resources within the Monument are treated as historic properties and assumed eligible for the National Register of Historic Places until formally evaluated and determined, through consensus, not eligible.
 Consistent.
 The Authority evaluated cultural resources and historic properties within the SGMNM that could potentially be affected by the Build Alternatives for eligibility for the National Register of Historic Places.
 Refer to Section 3.17, Cultural Resources, for more information.
-Biological Resources Not Applicable.
-The Build Alternatives would not impede the USFS's ability to monitor and respond to changes in habitat conditions.
-Goal 1.
+Biological Resources Goal 1.
 When land management plan monitoring indicates that habitat conditions are degrading or destabilizing, corrective actions will be taken.
 Corrective actions may include, but are not limited to, restoration, modification of management actions, or other options suitable for the species or watershed affected.
-Tunnel construction under the ANF has the potential to alter hydrogeological conditions, resulting in inflows of groundwater into the tunnel and the subsequent depletion of groundwater aquifers.
-Depletion of groundwater aquifers could affect the hydrology of groundwater-dependent ecosystems, resulting in effects on habitat for threatened, endangered, proposed, candidate, and sensitive species.
+Consistent.
+The Build Alternatives would not impede the USFS's ability to monitor and respond to changes in habitat conditions.
+Tunnel construction under the ANF has the potential to alter hydrogeological conditions, resulting in inflows of groundwater into the tunnel and the subsequent adverse effects on groundwater aquifers.
+Groundwater losses could affect the hydrology of groundwater-dependent ecosystems, resulting in effects on habitat for threatened, endangered, proposed, candidate, and sensitive species.
 The Authority has incorporated HYD-IAMF#5, Tunnel Boring Machine Design, HYD-IAMF#6, Tunnel Lining Systems, and HYD-IAMF#7, Grouting into the design and construction methods for tunnels under the ANF to avoid or minimize groundwater inflows into and around tunnels during and after construction.
-Although HYD-IAMF#5, HYD-IAMF#6, and HYD-IAMF#7 would reduce the amount of potential groundwater depletion due to tunnel construction, based on the available information and based on prior tunnel construction experience elsewhere, some groundwater flow could result in localized depletion of groundwater that could have temporary indirect effects on the hydrology of groundwater-dependent surface water features, including habitat for threatened, endangered, proposed, candidate, and sensitive species.
+Although HYD-IAMF#5, HYD-IAMF#6, and HYD-IAMF#7 would reduce the amount of potential groundwater loss due to tunnel construction, based on the available information and based on prior tunnel construction experience elsewhere, some groundwater inflow into the tunnels could still occur in during construction.
+This groundwater flow could result in localized losses of groundwater that could have temporary indirect effects on the hydrology of groundwater-dependent surface water features, including habitat for threatened, endangered, proposed, candidate, and sensitive species.
+To address this impact, the Authority would prepare and implement a long-term AMMP.
+BIO-MM#93 and HYD-MM#4 set forth this requirement, which would require monitoring of groundwater-dependent surface water resources and associated habitat within the Tunnel Construction RSA, providing supplemental water where needed, and remediating adversely effected aquatic, riparian and upland resources identified during monitoring.
+If restoration of affected areas is not successful, compensatory mitigation to offset impacts would be provided.
+With implementation of IAMFs and mitigation measures, the Build Alternatives would not adversely affect aquatic, riparia